 Here’s another example.
 If your child wants to have a curfew of midnight instead of 11 p.m., you might say:

 “Let’s start at 11:30 p.m.
 If you can come in at that time for two weeks, we can talk about moving it to midnight.”

 This way, your child is showing you they can follow the rules.
 If you always say “no” out of fear that something bad might happen, the risk is that your child will never learn how to manage independence because they won’t have had the opportunities to learn.

 If your child is acting up and can’t follow your incremental rules, this tells you they’re not ready for more independence.
 Generally, kids want more freedom and can learn how to earn it.

 Here are four questions you can ask your child before you give them some additional freedom:

 2. How will we know it’s not working?

 3. What will we do if it’s working?

 4. What will we do if it’s not working?

 Here’s how you can apply it.
-Imagine this scenario: Your teen wants to go to his first concert with some friends.
-Let’s say as a parent, you’re nervous, but open to the idea.
+Imagine this scenario: your teen wants to go to their first concert with some friends.
+You’re nervous but open to the idea.
 The conversation might go like this: